-In a three-time level semi-Lagrangian scheme $X(t+\Delta t)$ is computed at a grid-point F knowing $X(t-\Delta t)$ at the point O (not necessary a grid-point) where the same particle is at the instant $t-\Delta t$.
-In a two-time level semi-Lagrangian scheme $X(t+\Delta t)$ is computed at a grid-point F knowing X(t) at the point O (not necessary a grid-point) where the same particle is at the instant t.
-The semi-Lagrangian technique is more expensive for one time-step than the Eulerian technique because it is necessary to compute the positions of the origin point O and the medium point M along the trajectory and to interpolate some quantities at these points (roughly 1.5 times the cost of the Eulerian scheme for current operational models at METEO-FRANCE).
+In a three-time level semi-Lagrangian scheme $X(t + \Delta t)$ is computed at a grid-point F knowing $X(t - \Delta t)$ at the point O (not necessary a grid-point) where the same particle is at the instant $t - \Delta t$.
+In a two-time level semi-Lagrangian scheme $X(t + \Delta t)$ is computed at a grid-point F knowing X(t) at the point O (not necessary a grid-point) where the same particle is at the instant t.
+The semi-Lagrangian technique is more expensive for one time-step than the Eulerian technique because it is necessary to compute the positions of the origin point O along the trajectory and to interpolate some quantities at this point.
 But it allows to use larger time-steps: the stability condition is now the Lipschitz criterion (trajectories do not cross each other) and is less severe than the CFL condition.